$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions

 We first collect the necessary background material in \Cref{Sec: Preliminaries}.
 In particular, we give a more detailed summary of the classification of finite subgroups of $\SL_3(\Bbbk)$.

-We summarise our results on abelian groups from \cite{DramburgGasanova} in \Cref{Sec: type (A)}, since they will be needed for type (B) as well.
+We summarise our results on abelian groups from \cite{DramburgGasanova} in \Cref{Sec: type (A)}, since they will be needed for type (B).

 In \Cref{Sec: Type (B)}, we consider the groups $G$ of type (B).
 These arise from embedding $\GL_2(\mathbb{C}) \to \SL_3(\mathbb{C})$, so we need to take into account all finite subgroups of $\GL_2(\mathbb{C})$, not just the small ones.
 We compute the McKay quivers of these groups, and explain their shape by using the isoclinism of $G$ with a finite subgroup of $\SL_2(\mathbb{C})$.
-In particular, we obtain that $R \ast G$ admits a $3$-preprojective structure if and only if $G$ is not isomorphic to a subgroup of $\SL_2(\mathbb{C})$.
+In particular, we obtain that $R \ast G$ admits a $3$-preprojective cut if and only if $G$ is not isomorphic to a subgroup of $\SL_2(\mathbb{C})$ or $\PSL_2(\Bbbk)$.

 The remaining types, labeled (E) to (L), are finitely many ``exceptional subgroups''.
-We deal with these in \Cref{Sec: Except}, where we provide for each group a structure description, the adjacency matrix of the McKay quiver, a drawing of the quiver and a $3$-preprojective grading on the quiver if it exists.
-We also discuss the algorithmic aspects of computing McKay quivers and higher preprojective gradings.
+We deal with these in \Cref{Sec: Except}, where we provide for each group a structure description, the adjacency matrix of the McKay quiver, a drawing of the quiver and a $3$-preprojective cut on the quiver if it exists.
+We also discuss the algorithmic aspects of computing McKay quivers and higher preprojective cuts.